-- RRHA's Resident Services department has continued to evaluate all LIPH families for ability and need in these areas (see Section B.3, Item 3). - RRHA has also offered, and will continue to offer classes and training on: budget management, private market rentals, connecting and paying utilities, and housekeeping to help our families succeed when they move to other housing. - RRHA has continued to create job opportunities under Section 3. - Current real estate developments have resulted in 30 RRHA residents being hired. - The agency and developer partners regularly hold job fairs in and around RRHA's communities.
-A recent fair had excellent attendance and over 40 residents signed-up to receive more information about specific job opportunities.
+- RRHA's Resident Services department has continued to evaluate all LIPH families for ability and need in these areas (see Section B.3, Item 3). - RRHA 's Public Safety Department will create a Youth Services program that will allow for training/apprenticeships and employment placements for youth. - RRHA has also offered, and will continue to offer classes and training on: budget management, private market rentals, connecting and paying utilities, and housekeeping to help our families succeed when they move to other housing. - RRHA has continued to create job opportunities under Section 3. - Current real estate developments have resulted in 30 RRHA residents being hired. - The agency and developer partners regularly hold job fairs in and around RRHA's communities.
+A recent fair had excellent attendance and over 40 100 residents signed-up to receive more information about specific job opportunities. - O RRHA's Board of Commissioners established the Minority Contracting and Section 3 Committee to ensure compliance with applicable federal and state regulations.
+The Board is currently reviewing a Section 3 Policy drafted by the Minority Contracting and Section 3 Committee.
+The Board will vote on this policy in March 2023.

 Project-Based Vouchers.
 RRHA has been very successful at using project-based vouchers ("PBVs") in communities located in high opportunity areas.
-This success continued in 2021, with the issuance of another Request for Proposals for additional PBVs.
+This success continued in 20224, with the issuance of another Request for Proposals for additional PBVs.